About Accessibility for People with Cognitive and Learning Disabilities

 - Guideline 3.3 Input Assistance: Help users avoid and correct mistakes.

-Additional guidance on cognitive accessibility is include in the WCAG Understanding documents and Techniques, including Advisory Techniques.
+Additional guidance on cognitive accessibility is included in the WCAG Understanding documents and Techniques, including Advisory Techniques.
 These documents are introduced in a section of the WCAG Overview: What is in the WCAG 2 Documents.

 Additional Support for Cognitive Accessibility